jhnbyrn/951-KLR-PAGES/knock_detection.md

 Finally, after capping 57h, we load 6Bh into r0, r4 into a and set the f0 flag; these are all preparation for the next routine, which relates to boost control.
 But we'll have to leave that for another time.

-## Appendix: Tracking Individual Cylinders:
+## Appendix: Tracking Individual Cylinders

 Now I mentioned a earlier that timing delay and threshold values are *rotated* to keep track of each cylinder individually.
 Now we'll get into that in detail.